Calendar Icon - Dark X Webflow Template

 • Skill Assessment: It measures the employee’s skill evolution.
 The person's progress over the training program is monitored, with the initial assessment conducted before the beginning of the training program and another evaluation done after the first phase of the training ends.

-• Error Reduction is a measure of the frequency or severity of mistakes made before and after the training that determines the course's impact on the error rate.
+• Error Reduction: It is a measure of the frequency or severity of mistakes made before and after the training that determines the course's impact on the error rate.
 Positive scores mean that after taking the training, the employees are better able to understand the job description and perform accurately.

 • Productivity Levels: Productivity levels are a telltale sign of how effective the training program is.
 These indicate the impact of knowledge on the employees' abilities and how well they perform the job.